Jcjays/AidPack/README.md

 # AidPack
-My current IT capstone that im developing using Android Studio.
+A IT capstone project AidPack is a basic first-aid application.